 Volunteer Location: Kathmandu, Nepal

-1- How was the local ABV Coordinator and the support provided in-country?
-Very good, she gave us orientation in the office upon arrival and took us to placement at the hospital and introduced us to Mr. Arun and Dr. Gupta, who run the hospital.
+1- How were the local ABV Coordinator and the support provided in-country?
+Very good, she gave us an orientation in the office upon arrival and took us to placement at the hospital and introduced us to Mr. Arun and Dr. Gupta, who runs the hospital.
 We were able to go on weekend trips to assist at clinics, opportunities our coordinator organized.
 She was good about helping us navigate the city.

 3- What was most difficult to experience (and rewarding)?
 Again, the rural clinics.
 We had only just opened the clinic and hundreds of patients poured in, and many had basic ailments that we could not fix completely simply because the resources were not available that early on.
 Those people that we able to help thoroughly were very grateful.

 4- Any tips for future volunteers… (clothing, travel, personal items, donations) They love donations!
 Sterile items (like surgical gowns or sutures) are greatly needed and very useful, and basic things like caps, masks, and shoe cover were appreciated.